githubtraining/reviewing-a-pull-request/responses/another-one.md

 Nice work @{{ user.username }}, by providing feedback on my pull request it enables me to make changes or reevaluate how I am making my desired change.
 Pull request reviews don't stop at commenting though, you can also `approve` or `request changes` on my pull request that will enable me (or prevent in the case of request changes) to merge my pull request!

 Typically when you get asked to review something at GitHub, you should acknowledge the request within 1 business day.
-Acknowledging a review request can be a quick direct message to the author in Slack, leave a comment on the PR, leave a review, _or_ in some cases you may need to reject the review request altogether.
+Acknowledging a review request can be a quick direct message to the author in Slack, leaving a comment on the PR, leaving a review, _or_ in some cases you may need to reject the review request altogether.

 I've made some changes to this branch and would love :heart: it if you could `approve` this pull request.
 For now, just approving the pull request will suffice, in a moment we will look at requesting changes :+1:.

 <details>
-<summary>Why would I reject a review request</summary>
+<summary><h4>Why would I reject a review request</h4></summary>

 After discerning the context for the PR and observing its stage of progress, you should consider whether you feel comfortable moving forward with a review.